ayushworks/imdb-search/README.md

 A sample project using [http4s](http://http4s.org/), [doobie](http://tpolecat.github.io/doobie/),
 and [circe](https://github.com/circe/circe).

-The microservice allows following rest api calls.

 ## End points
-The end points are:
+The rest resources that this api provides are:

 Method | Url                                               | Description
 ------ | -----------                                       | -----------
-GET    | /istypecasted?name=actorname                      | Returns "yes" or "no" indicating if an actor is typecased.
+GET    | /istypecasted?name=actorname                      | Returns "yes" or "no" indicating if an actor is typecasted.
 GET    | /matchingtitles?firstname=first&secondname=second | Returns list of matching titles for first and second actor, 404 when no matching titles are found.
-POST   | /associationWithKB?name=actorname                 | Determins the degree of an actor/actress from Kavin Bacon.
+POST   | /associationWithKB?name=actorname                 | Determines the degree of an actor/actress from Kavin Bacon.
 404 if no such actor/actress is present